overtone1000/uDAQC/Documentation/Development To-Do.md

 * Fix Device web interface (broken by changes allowing multiple systems on one device, see Network.cpp:299).
 * Check PlatformIO library availability and add to installation instructions.

+## Center
+* Get rid of the "Point" class and just use a Float or a Double
+* Would be wonderful if organization of IO_Log data in memory matched requirements for LossyDataStructure

 ## Web Interface
 * Profile performance.
 There is probably need for decimation to allow charting large quantities of data.
 * ~~Should probably store historical data on client hard drive.
 When reconnecting, it should only update history instead of transmitting the entire history.~~ HTML5 API for local storage appears to be only implemented in Chrome.
 Can't store local data.
 * Make x-axis manipulation faster and more aesthetic.
 * When there are more points than pixels along the x-axis, convert to a different drawing regime (bin the data and then draw min-max curves)
 * Migrate to decimation server side to allow serving up smaller data sets for the chart needed at that time.
-* Nneed to be able to download all data to a file.
+* Need to be able to download all data to a file.

 ## Documentation
 * Improve README.md.